 As a landlord, it’s best to avoid holdover tenancies completely.
 If a tenant wants to keep living in your property after their lease expires, you should talk to them and convince them to renew or extend their lease.

 If they do, you can draft a new lease.
-Whether they opt for a long-term or month-to-month agreement, you’ll have the peace of mind of knowing that your rental will be safe.
+Whether they opt to renew for a long-term or month-to-month agreement, you’ll have the peace of mind of knowing that your rental will be safe.

 If they don’t, you’ll have to ask them to move out once their lease is up.
 If they don’t move out by the agreed date, don’t accept any rent payment from them moving forward.
-Depending on the situation, you might have to treat them as trespassers or evict them.
+Depending on the situation, you might have to treat them as trespassers or go with eviction proceedings.

 Bottom Line

-If you have any more questions about holdover tenants or the eviction process in New Mexico, contact Blue Door Realty!
+If you have any more questions about holdover tenants, tenancy or the eviction process in New Mexico, contact Blue Door Realty!
 Our team of dedicated professionals will offer you the guidance you need to protect yourself and your investment from holdover tenants.